critcha/critcha/_posts/2018-03-24-Red-Penning-Version-A.md

 </table>

-{:start="1"}
+{:start="3"}

-1. **_Diagram._**  *In a new writing space that can be visible at the same time as the Describing & Resonating space  (e.g. paper, or an iPad with an Apple Pencil), draw a diagram depicting the causal structure of the problem.
-Feel free to adjust the argument in the Describing & Resonating space if you experience shifts in your thinking as a result of the diagram**.*
+3. **_Diagram._**  *In a new writing space that can be visible at the same time as the Describing & Resonating space  (e.g. paper, or an iPad with an Apple Pencil), draw a diagram depicting the causal structure of the problem.
+Feel free to adjust the argument in the Describing & Resonating space if you experience shifts in your thinking as a result of the diagram.*

 ![image alt text]({{ site.url }}/public/25nVhnNHmYlBoXjQWFSB0g_img_0.png)

-{:start="3"}
+{:start="4"}

-3. **_Pessimize._**  *Open a new writing space that can be visible at same time as the diagram.
+4. **_Pessimize._**  *Open a new writing space that can be visible at same time as the diagram.
 Using the diagram as a guide, try to write a strong argument that your problem is impossible to solve.*If the writing out this argument feels bad or wrong in a way that makes it painful to agree with, that's great!
 It means you’re sort of skipping ahead to the next step, which is fine and good.

 <table style='' class='table-from-google-docs'>
   <tr>